CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 <a href="https://archive.org/details/kurzweil-ray-the-singularity-is-near/page/n105/mode/1up">The Singularity Is Near, Chapter 2, page 105 on Internet Archive</a>

+Above you can see the seven stages that Ray Kurzweil laid out for the life cycle of a technology.
+The Singularity is Near was the first place I was exposed to these ideas presented in such a concrete manner. <a href="https://ckalitin.github.io/technology/2023/09/22/applying-accelerating-returns.html">My first blog post</a> was about insights I gained from this book, you may also want to read it.

 A technology goes through five majors stages that can be described by its S-curve.
 These stages are:
 1. Early R&D
 2. Initial Commercial Appeal